NdagiStanley/symmetrical-journey/assets/PROJECTPLAN.md

     **1**

-3. Integrate Vue with Django
+~3.
+Integrate Vue with Django~ Abandoned

     **2**